Hekstra-Lab/cog/README.md

 # cog
-We are not yet postcog... but this is at least better than precog.
+We are not yet `postcog`... but this is at least better than `precog`.